SkygearIO/skygear-doc/content/cloud-db/basics/ios.md

 - `SKYRecord` must have a type.
 - Each `SKYRecord ` object is like a dictionary with keys and values; keys will be mapped to database column names, and values will be stored appropriately based on the data type.
-Please refer to [Data Type](#data-type) section within this guide for more information.
+Please refer to [Data Type][doc-data-type] for more information.
 - `SKYRecord` will be owned by the currently logged in user.
 - `SKYRecord` object has a unique `id` (a string combination of record type and uuid is used).
 - Each `SKYRecord` has a `recordType`, which describes the _type_ of data this record holds.
 - `SKYRecord` has reserved keys that cannot be used, such as `ownerUserRecordID ` and `recordType `.
-Please refer to [Reserved Columns](#reserved-columns) section for more.
+Please refer to [Reserved Columns][doc-reserved-columns] section for more.

 A record can store whatever values that are JSON-serializable.
 Possible values include strings, numbers, booleans, dates, and several other custom types that Skygear